pamolloy/linuxbootchain/board/radxa/rock5-itx-plus/readme.md

 Enter `root` as login user, and the prompt is ready.

+## Recovery

+If an otherwise unrecoverable error occurs that prevents booting into the LinuxBoot boot loader or the runtime Linux operating system then the system can be recovered using Rockchip's [rkdeveloptool](https://github.com/rockchip-linux/rkdeveloptool).
+It can load a recovery image over USB through the boot ROM.

+- Connect the Rock 5 ITX+ mainboard to a PC using the USB-C connector located between the power barrel connector and HDMI input connector
+- Hold the `Maskrom KEY` while powering on the mainboard (see also [Boot media selection](#boot-media-selection))
+- Run `rkdeveloptool ld` on the PC to confirm communication with the boot ROM on the mainboard

 ## References

 - [ROCK 5 ITX](https://forum.radxa.com/c/rock5/5itx) label on the Radxa forum